1dayac/Novel-X/README.md

 ## Installation

+Novel-X is a pipeline based on popular Snakemake workflow management system.

 ## Commands Options

 Novel-X can be run with novel-x.py script with two modes:

 * run - run pipeline from the scratch
 * restart - if previous pipeline was not finished for some reason you can try to catch up with novel-x.py restart command.